top of page

 - Withdrawing after the first 10 weeks of the course: 100% of the full year's fee

-Students may apply to move from a lower level course to a higher level course (e.g. PGDip to MSc or PGCert to PGDip) or from a higher level course to a lower level course (e.g. MSc to PGDip or PGDip to PGCert) at any time within the first 10 weeks of the registered course.
+Students may apply to move from a lower level course to a higher level course (e.g. Diploma to MSc or Certificate to Diploma) or from a higher level course to a lower level course (e.g. MSc to Diploma or Diploma to Certificate) at any time within the first 10 weeks of the registered course.
 Course transfers are not permitted after 10 weeks of the registered course starting.

 bottom of page